Henry Shrady: Grant Memorial

 Shrady and architect Edward Pearce Casey won the competition to build the Ulysses S. Grant Memorial in 1902.
 In the twenty years Shrady spent executing its sculpture program, he studied biology at the American Museum of Natural History and dissected horses to gain a better understanding of animal anatomy.
 The memorial was dedicated on April 27, 1922, two weeks after Shrady's death.

 The Grant Memorial is described as "one of the most important sculptures in Washington" by James M. Goode in The Outdoor Sculpture of Washington, D.C.
 It consists of a colossal equestrian statue of Grant atop a marble pedestal with bas relief plaques, guarded by four lions.
 Large sculpture groups of the Cavalry and Artillery flank this to the north and south, with a reflecting pool to the west.

 Legacy

 In 1908, the Roman Bronze Works built a home and studio for Shrady at White Plains, New York.
 It was added to the National Register of Historic Places in 1982 as the Leo Friedlander Studio.

 Shrady's papers are in the Archives of American Art at the Smithsonian Institution.

 His son, Frederick Charles Shrady (1907–1990), became a sculptor.

+A collaborative bronze statue by Shrady and Lentelli was destroyed by the Jefferson School African American Heritage Center, which melted the statue in 2023.